 The undeniable success of Port Douglas as a tourist destination is all about Location.
-Just one hour’s spectacular drive north of Cairns Airport in Far North Queensland, with the glittering waters of the Great Barrier Reef lapping the shoreline and the prehistoric rainforest of the Daintree calling, the tiny town of Port as the locals label it, delivers big time as a holiday destination.
+Just one hour’s spectacular drive north of Cairns Airport in Tropical North Queensland and 1 hour 40 minutes north-east of Atherton Tablelands, with the glittering waters of the Great Barrier Reef lapping the shoreline and the prehistoric rainforest of the Daintree calling, the tiny town of Port as the locals label it, delivers big time as a holiday destination.
 This posts delves into the best things to do in Port Douglas and why you should visit Port Douglas in Far North Queensland.

 Port Douglas oozes what all winning travel destinations have loads of – and that is charm.
-It’s a charming boating village with a marina that boasts some impressive floating eye candy.
-It has fancy hotels, a palm tree lined entrance to town, compliments of failed Millionaire Christopher Skase in the early 80’s and a laid back North Queensland ambience.
+It’s a romantic boating village with a marina boasting some impressive floating eye candy.
+There are fancy hotels, a palm tree lined entrance to town, compliments of failed Millionaire Christopher Skase in the early 80’s and an intriguing laid back North Queensland ambience.

 Pin this for later.